In this 4-part seminar, explore the history and techniques of Japanese suminagashi and Turkish ebru marbling.

 This course includes four total sessions, each lasting two hours.

-Summer Section A: Meets Tuesdays beginning August 2.
+Spring Section A: Meets Wednesdays beginning March 22.

 Outside of class, students will be expected to spend between 30 minutes and 1.5 hours each week continuing to practice techniques learned in class or preparing materials for the next session.